UW-Macrostrat/Global-Geologic-Units/README.md

-# GeoDeepDive Global Units Application
+# GeoDeepDive Global Geologic Units Application

-A test application built by Daven Quinn to subset data about ignimbrites from the GeoDeepDive database.
+A test application built by Daven Quinn and others to subset data about the spatiotemporal extent of geologic units from information contained in the GeoDeepDive database.

 ## Installation